EXPLAINER-Who should get a COVID vaccine this year?

 By Michael Erman

-Sept 11 (Reuters) - The U.S. drug regulator authorized updated COVID-19 vaccines from Pfizer PFE.N and its partner BioNTech 22UAy.DE as well as from Moderna MRNA.O on Monday as the country prepares to start an autumn vaccination campaign as soon as this week.
+Sept 12 (Reuters) - The U.S. drug regulator authorized updated COVID-19 vaccines from Pfizer PFE.N and its partner BioNTech 22UAy.DE as well as from Moderna MRNA.O this week as the country prepares to start an autumn vaccination campaign.
 A third vaccine from Novavax NVAX.O remains under review.

-The U.S. Food and Drug Administration approved the shots for those aged 12 and above, and authorized them for emergency use in children aged 6 months through 11 years.
-Advisers to the U.S. Centers for Disease Control and Prevention are set to meet on Tuesday to discuss recommendations on who should get the vaccines this year.
+On Monday, the U.S. Food and Drug Administration approved the shots for those aged 12 and above, and authorized them for emergency use in children aged 6 months through 11 years.
+Advisers to the U.S. Centers for Disease Control and Prevention voted on Tuesday to recommend the use of the vaccines widely.
 CDC Director Mandy Cohen said last month she expects the shots to be given annually, but not all doctors agree everyone needs them each year.

 How is this year's vaccine different from last year?